mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

         ...
     end

 In Python I used the `duration` context manager.
-Context managers really are the closest thing that Python has to macros within the standard library.
+Context managers commonly serve well where macros are desired.

     with duration():
         ...